alert icon

 Learn Valve Basics

+Valve servicing and maintenance iconProper installation is the foundation of good valve maintenance practices.
 One common reason that a valve—or any fluid system component—may perform sub-optimally once in service is because it was installed improperly.
-A properly installed valve should help to reduce ongoing maintenance needs over the course of its life.
-Follow these best practices to be confident in your valve installations:
+A properly installed valve should help to reduce ongoing valve maintenance needs over the course of its life.

-Always follow the manufacturer’s installation instructions.
+✔ Always follow the manufacturer’s installation instructions.
 Read the instruction manual, attend training sessions, or watch videos in order to understand the proper steps of assembly and disassembly.

 Be aware of the capabilities and operating parameters of the system.
 For example, a valve should never be placed into service where the temperature or pressure inside the system exceeds the ratings of the valve.